European shares fall as China devalues, ZEW weakens

 "There are concerns about the pressure on earnings from European companies exposed to China over the next six months," said Dennis Jose, a strategist at Barclays.
 "If we see more depreciation it could get worse."

-The pan-European FTSEurofirst 300 index and the euro zone's Euro STOXX 50 index both closed about 1.7 percent lower.
-Germany's exporter-heavy DAX index lost some 2.7 percent, falling to its lowest level since Aug.
+The pan-European FTSEurofirst 300 index and the euro zone's Euro STOXX 50 index both fell by around 1.5 percent.
+Germany's exporter-heavy DAX index lost more than 2 percent, falling to its lowest level since Aug.
 3.

 "What is good for growth in China is unfortunately bad for everybody else," said Bill McQuaker, co-head of multi-asset at Henderson Global Investors.

-Germany's ZEW survey also dented the mood, with its economic sentiment reading down from the previous month and below expectations.
+Germany's ZEW survey failed to lift spirits.
+The economic sentiment reading was down from the previous month and below expectations.

 However, the Athens stock market - which has consistently underperformed this year amid Greece's debt problems - rose after Greece and its international lenders reached a new bailout agreement.